Working at the College

 When you work for the College, you work to support Aotearoa’s specialist GPs and rural hospital doctors.
 We help answer their clinical questions, administer their training programmes, and then help them log and maintain their continuing professional development.
 We support their mahi, ensure their practices are safe, and keep them up to date with issues, events, news, and opportunities.

-We have about 65 staff at our national office in Wellington, and some working from places like Christchurch and Tauranga.
+We have over 70 staff at our national office in Wellington, and some working from places like Christchurch and Tauranga.

 Our national office is right in town